Top mobile app development trends for 2022 and beyond

 So, how can brands leverage mobile to create personalized, engaging experiences that consumers expect as well as grow their revenues?
 We've compiled the list of the most promising latest trends in mobile app development as well as trending technologies and mobile features affecting some of the most impactful purchasing decisions.

-The most promising mobile application development trends of 2021
+The most promising mobile application development trends

 We have come to a point where one WiFi-enabled device is not enough for most individuals.
 Pew Research data suggests that almost 75% of American adults own a desktop or laptop computer, and 81% own smartphones.
 Additionally, nearly 50% are owners of an e-reader or tablet.
 In short, there are multiple platforms on which your users might access your application.